 § 2 Purpose of the registered association

 The purpose of the registered association is to help distressed children in developing countries.
 The purpose of the articles of association shall be achieved by the erection and establishment and/or financial and personal support of orphanages/villages for children that have become orphans due to unfortunate living conditions and are thus in need of support by others.
+Furthermore, the association promotes facilities and measures that serve school education, vocational training, food security, the improvement of the health situation and the improvement of the economic situation of the population.
 The registered association will hold presentations, host photo exhibitions and events to raise funds and seek sponsors to implement the aims of the articles of association of the registered association.

 § 3 Non-profit status